The Not-So-Pleasing New Face of “Modern”

 For decades, architect Toyo Ito has been leading the industry as a trailblazer, exploring new opportunities of urban living by translating the “modern” in a unique way no one else attempted.
 Especially in the 70’s and 80’s, his works reflected the new, even eccentric potential of the rapidly growing urban environment in which new cultural experiments were being created everyday by people who were freed from a variety of technological/social restrictions.
 While he always had reservations in fully accepting how things were developing, at least Ito’s works back then offered fresh perspectives and new ways to relate to society that emerged from exciting collisions/serendipities between the “modern” and the natural environment that the “modern” was trying to overcome.

 But as we wade towards the middle of the 21th century, things are taking an unexpected twist.
 The “modern” went too far, says Ito in his recent book “「建築」で日本を変える (meaning to transform Japan by leveraging architecture)”, Shueisha Publishing, 2016.
 What we are seeing today is the chilling impact of the modern economic system that became an overwhelmingly powerful efficiency-maximizing machine.
-Throughout the world, the machine is swiftly converting any unique-looking cities and urban areas into sleek but highly standardized and uniform concrete jungles for the sake of gains in efficiency.
+Throughout the world, the machine is swiftly converting any unique-looking cities and urban areas into sleek but highly standardized and uniform concrete jungles.
 It is as if every city on the planet is becoming completely detached from the underlying environment, artificially formatted using a universally applicable exe. file that was proven to be the most efficient.

 In such a living environment, say Ito, “individuals are confined in safe, clean but overly standardized spaces defined by an almost endless grid structure.”
 It no longer matters if you are in Tokyo, Dubai or Sao Paulo, or if you are on the 2nd floor or 50th floor.
 You are shielded from the surroundings, enclosed in a sterilized space that looks exactly the same no matter where you are: you live in a mass-produced “freezer.”